‘No-COVID’ policy drags on Hong Kong economy as cases surge

 At the current rate of spread of infections new daily cases could rise to 28,000 by March, so it’s unclear that will be enough.

 On the other hand, relaxing the zero-COVID strategy would hinder travel between the city and the mainland, where authorities require three weeks of quarantine or more.
-Beijing will not reopen Hong Kong’s border with the mainland until the city reaches and maintains zero-COVID.
+Beijing will not reopen Hong Kong’s border with the mainland until the city reaches and maintains zero COVID-19 cases.

 Chinese leader Xi Jinping said this week that Hong Kong’s “overriding task” was to get control of the situation.
 Some health experts from the mainland arrived Thursday to help with testing.
 Beijing also sent antibodies and other resources.